 By the start of 2015, Cane had amassed 22 caps and 8 international tries.
 He remained a part of the All Black set up that headed into the 2015 RWC.

-He was a key member of 2015 Rugby World Cup winning team, where he captained the side in the match against Namibia.
+He was a key member of the 2015 Rugby World Cup-winning team, where he captained the side in the match against Namibia.

-Cane was named in Steve Hansen's squad for the NZ Lions series & following some impressive performances in the Test series, Cane will be looking to bring that form into The Rugby Championship 2017.
+Cane was named in Steve Hansen's squad for the NZ Lions series & following some impressive performances in the Test series, he brought form into The Rugby Championship 2017.

-In October 2017, Cane signed a new contract extension, which will see him stay with New Zealand Rugby, the Chiefs and the Bay of Plenty province for four more years.
+In October 2017, he signed a new contract extension, which would see him stay with New Zealand Rugby, the Chiefs, and the Bay of Plenty province for four more years.

-Cane took his Super Rugby cap tally to 106 scoring 14 tries in the competition and enters the 2018 Rugby Championship with 55 test caps.
+He took his Super Rugby cap tally to 106, scoring 14 tries in the competition and entered the 2018 Rugby Championship with 55 test caps.

 |Bay of Plenty